rustyeddy/rustyeddy.com/content/iot-project/_index.md

 ---
+title: How to Build a Self Watering Garden
-title: A Guide to Developing IoT Software
+subtitle: A Guide to Developing IoT Software
-subtitle: How to build a self watering garden
 url: iot-project
 date: 2020-09-06T10:32:26-07:00
 description: >
-  Read this article if you have a thing or an idea for a physical product that you want to enhance with software and attach to the Internet.
-We will build a self watering garden as an example project.
+  A Guild to developing IoT software
 git: https://github.com/iot-station
 ---

-This site documents the technical challenges and design decisions I used while developing the Organic Gardner IoT product: a self watering garden.
-If you are interested in developing IoT software or adding software to one of your projects you are in the right place.
-Join the NewsLetter below and say Hi!

 ![High Level Sensor Station](/img/iot-project-drawing.png)

 ## What is this project about?

-Code named _Organic Gardner (OG)_ is a project to build an automated irrigation system where it gathers soil moisture levels from inexpensive sensors, uses that data to determine when the sprinkler system should be switched on and off.
+_Organic Gardner (OG)_ is an automated irrigation system that gathers soil moisture levels from various sections of a garden then uses that data to activate the garden sprinkler system.
+Done right, this will eliminate both over and under watering.
+Likewise there will no longer be any need to program the watering schedule with confusing sprinkler menus.

-She does not exactly know it yet, but my wife will volunteer her garden for testing!
+> Although she does not know it yet, my wife will volunteer her
+> succulent garden for testing!

+From this hopefully interesting and useful example project we will establish a set of _Best Practices_ and _software_ that will help reduce the complexity and time to market with your IoT software project.

 ### What Makes IoT Software Different?

-An IoT project usually involves taking a well known functional device like a doorbell (Ring) or Heater (Nest) and adding some "smart" software and real time communication software, which may include an Internet connection.
+An IoT project usually involves taking a physical device (or functional system) like a doorbell (Ring) or Heater (Nest) and adding smart software with an Internet connection to open a whole new world of services.

-The communication software and Internet connection assume a whole new level of complexity depending on the type of data being communicated and how it is being interpreted and saved.

-IoT projects with many scattered pieces can be a challange, if not a complete night mare to manage.
-The topics of _Fleet Management_ and _cloud automation_ will be discussed at some depth.

-### On Demand Irrigation and Lighting Controls

-The main application is what i call _On Demand Irrigation (ODI)_ which is a feature that uses soil's moisture levels to control a network of sprinklers ensuring every micro-section of the garden is optimally watered just right!

-Lighting can be controlled by light levels or programmed with a traditional time based scheduler, all according to application requirements.
+The _Ring Doorbell_ is a popular example of an IoT enhanced product.
+It allows you to see and talk to somebody on your pourch when you are a thousand miles away or in your bathroom.

+The _Nest_ thermometer learns exactly what temperature you want your house, it then keeps your home exactly the temperature you want.
+Even better, when your not home it will not waste any energy.

+> Just applying smarts to reduce energy consumed in widely used
+> applications alone is an worthy avenue to prusuit

+#### IoT Brings New Challenges

+With all the great new capabilities IoT software brings with it today, these same benefits also bring bring a heavy cost of complexity.
+The key to beating the complexity and efficiently building robust software is to embrace the right processes, a major goal of this website.

+#### Establishing Best Practices

+By establishing the right _Software Development Processes_ for your project based on _Best Practices_ gathered on this website we can work together to reduce complexity and build software that is more simple, robust and reusable.

 ## The Development Plan

-To avoid being overwhelmed with details and keep the project moving forward we will build it out incrementally, one interesting feature at a time, stacking cool feature on top of cool feature.
-Testing will be performed initially by _mocking_ MQTT publishers with the
+To avoid being overwhelmed with details and keep the project moving forward we will build it out incrementally, one interesting feature at a time stacking cool feature on top of cool feature.
+Testing will be performed initially by _mocking_ the collection station with the
 ```mosquitto_pub``` command line tool.

 Let's steal the term from [Lean Startup](http://leanstartup.com) and